Insurer Lancashire's profit dented by Europe disaster claims

 Shares in London-listed Lancashire fell 3 percent to 793 pence on Wednesday morning, making the stock the biggest percentage loser on the FTSE-250 index .FTMC.

-The Lloyds of London insurer, which writes policies for heavy-duty assets such as oil rigs, ships and aircraft, said on Wednesday that pricing remained under pressure and that market conditions for 2014 looked stable.
+The insurer, which writes policies for heavy-duty assets such as oil rigs, ships and aircraft, said on Wednesday that pricing remained under pressure and that market conditions for 2014 looked stable.

-Pretax profit fell to $25.7 million in the three months ended September 30 from $78 million a year earlier.
+Pre-tax profit fell to $25.7 million (16 million pounds) in the three months ended September 30 from $78 million a year earlier.

 Quarterly claims more than tripled to $75.6 million.